SRON-Earth/Balsa/Documentation/BalsaManual.md

 <a name="contactandcredits"></a>
 ## Contact and Credits [(top)](#tableofcontents)

-Balsa was developed for the [Netherlands Institute of Space Research](https://www.sron.nl) by Denis de Leeuw Duarte and Joris van Zwieten of [Jigsaw B.V.](https://www.jigsaw.nl) in The Netherlands, using funding from the [European Space Agency](https://www.esa.int).
+Balsa was developed for the [Netherlands Institute of Space Research](https://www.sron.nl) by [Jigsaw B.V.](https://www.jigsaw.nl) in The Netherlands, using funding from the [European Space Agency](https://www.esa.int).